 Willys-Overland Motors ambitiously produced the Jeepster from 1948 to 1950 in hopes of filling a gap in the company’s product line.
 Specifically, their hope was a softened Jeep-based vehicle offering a high level of standard features could cannibalize sales from traditional convertible cars.
 However, for the price of a comparable Ford convertible that featured roll-up windows, more modern styling, and V8 engines, the Jeepster only offered whitewall tires, hubcaps with bright trim rings, sun visors, a deluxe steering wheel, wind wings, locking glovebox, cigar lighter, and a continental-style spare tire with fabric cover, and plastic side curtains.
 Adding to the hard sell was the fact Willys only offered the Jeepster with rear-wheel-drive, which lessened the appeal to existing Jeep enthusiasts.
 Consequently, these drawbacks combined with a limited marketing and dealer network prevented Jeepster from making a dent in the targeted market segment.
 As such, Willys barely produced about 20,000 Jeepsters during its three-year production run.

 The Motorland Classic Cars YouTube Channel provides a nice overview of what it’s like to start and drive a Willys Jeepster:

-In addition to a great color combination, this restored 1948 Willys-Overland Jeepster comes with a lot of extras including a spare engine.
+In addition to a great color combination, this restored 1948 Willys-Overland Jeepster comes with many extras, including a spare engine.